Raspberry Pi Pico Interrupts Tutorial- Examples in MicroPython

 Debouncing is a process of eliminating bouncing by using software or hardware.
 For example, a resistor-capacitor combination can be used for debouncing a switch.
 In software, the time elapsed between two consecutive button presses is measured, and if multiple inputs occur within a certain time interval, only one input is registered.

-So the function returns a random value of time (in milliseconds) that increments up to a certain value, and we can use it to measure the time interval between two events.
+So the function returns a value of time (in milliseconds) that increments periodically, and we can use it to measure the time interval between two events.

 Upload this modified script and save the file on Raspberry Pi Pico with a ‘.py’ filename extension: